SYSC3303-Team4/Iteration_5/iteration_1/README.txt

 	It should also be noted that for a RRQ, you must specify the file you wish to pull from the server via the filename, given in text along with the command.
 However, for a WRQ, the file you wish to push to server is selected via a file chooser.

+	Before any file transfer is performed, it is advised the operator ensures that the outgoing IP of the client is set to the servers address (or the host if there are errors to be simulated).
+	To view the IP, enter the command 'ip'.
+To set IP to the local address, enter the command 'ip local'.
+To set the IP to a non-local address, enter the command 'ip hostname/xxx.xxx.xxx.xxx', where hostname is a string of the hostname you are trying to send to, followed by the IP address of the server.
+	It should be noted that the IP by default is set to the IP of the local machine.

 	TFTPClient INSTRUCTIONS